sedran/jem.js/README.md

 This is a Javascipt library which helps us writing event driven Javascript code.
 - No dependencies
+- It is not about the DOM. jem.js is for your custom events.

 Fire an event!
 ===========